-Bunnies are extremely quiet, hence well suited for an apartment.
+Since bunnies are extremely quiet, they are well suited for an apartment.
 Your neighbors will not be bothered by you for keeping an animal.
 Also, bunnies have a very loving nature that will help you bond with them.

 Are you worried if your apartment would be small for your bunny?
 That's the best part of keeping a bunny.
 You don't have to worry about your apartment space for your rabbit.
 These small, adorable creatures occupy a very little place.

-Do you want an animal you can interact with?
+Do you want an animal that you can interact with?

 These tiny little balls of fur can prove to be a great companion for you.
 Hamsters have a very calm personality.
 Their soothing presence can really help a mentally disturbed person.
 They will just curl up on your lap to provide you mental relief.